cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-27-my-python-development-environment-for-production-ready-software-projects.md

 [^1]: Don't get me wrong, I understand that there are cases where a multi-repo structure is necessary, like when you have multiple teams working on different parts of the project, or when you need to share code across different projects.

 [^2]: The `pyproject.toml` file is similar to `package.json` in Node.js or `pom.xml` in Java.

+[^3]: If you know me, you know that I used to be a mostly a Java/JavaScript/R kind of guy.

+[^4]: For example, today [Jupyter](https://jupyter.org/) is bundled in almost every single cloud providers as the de facto tool for interactive data science and scientific computing.

+[^5]: I believe in avoiding premature decomposition, if a codebase is less than, say, half million LoC, putting a network layer (as API calls) over it only makes maitenance a pain for ~~non-Amazon~~ rational developers.

+[^6]: By the way, I think every single project on GitHub should have its own website (it's just extremely easy via [GitHub pages](https://pages.github.com/)), so no excuses.